 .popmake-123and an attribute selector of

 [href="#popmake-123"].
-So, if you don't add a popup trigger, you can still use the CSS class selector
+If you don't add a popup trigger, you can still add the default CSS class

-.popmake-NNN, where NNN is your popup's ID number to any text, link, image, or button to launch your popup.
+popmake-NNN, where NNN is your popup's ID number to any text, link, image, or button to launch your popup.
 You can also make any link launch a popup by using

 - If you want a popup to display unlimited times, don't check the Prevent popup ... using a cookie setting and delete any cookies in the cookies section or your Triggers settings.